oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 **8. Select the appropriate License Type.**

-   Select appropriate License Type for you.
+   Select appropriate License Type applicable for you.

 **9. Specify the Network Information.**